 - Operating Profitability Margin (OPM) last 5 year is 8.16%, very low, but Motherson Sumi Systems Ltd has also low OPM while other have OPM around 15%.

-- Tax Payout ratio of Munjal Auto Industries Ltd was quite good between 2005-2011.
+- The tax payout ratio of Munjal Auto Industries Ltd was quite good between 2005-2011.
 It was around 25-35%, but for the last 3 years, it was around 8%.
-However, tax payout ratio improved in the trailing 12 months (around 19%).
+However, the tax payout ratio improved in the trailing 12 months (around 19%).
 I read somewhere that they are enjoying some tax benefit.

-My thoughts and questions on Munjal Auto Industries Ltd and general stock market:
+My thoughts and questions on Munjal Auto Industries Ltd and the general stock market:

 As we are in a bull market, prices of most good small/medium cap stocks have gone up.
 In the case of Munjal Auto Industries Ltd [pe/historical 5-year pe] is 1.79.
-However, when sales/profit drops a little bit on QoQ basis (in the cases of Munjal Auto Industries Ltd, Samkrg Pistons etc.) stock prices drops over 30-40% range, from 12 pe to 8 pe.
+However, when sales/profit drops a little bit on a QoQ basis (in the cases of Munjal Auto Industries Ltd, Samkrg Pistons etc.) stock prices drop over the 30-40% range, from 12 pe to 8 pe.

-Sir, In Auto sector, on one hand Tata motors, a wide moat, good profit and sales growth on YOY basis (approx. 15-20%) sells around a valuation of pe 10-12.
-On the other hand in this sector, though other industry, Eicher Motors, also a wide moat, good profit and sales growth on YOY basis (approx. 20%) sells at a valuation of 70-80 pe.
-Why is there so difference in valuation of these two companies?
+Sir, in the auto sector, on one hand, Tata Motors, a wide moat, good profit and sales growth on YOY basis (approx. 15-20%) sells around a valuation of pe 10-12.
+On the other hand in this sector, though other industry, Eicher Motors, also a wide moat, good profit and sales growth on YOY basis (approx. 20%) sell at a valuation of 70-80 pe.
+Why is there so much difference in the valuation of these two companies?

 Is there any rationality in this kind of valuation?
-Each of Motherson Sumi Systems Ltd, Bosch Ltd, Eicher, TataM is a moat business with growth rate of 20-30% on YoY Basis.
+Each of Motherson Sumi Systems Ltd, Bosch Ltd, Eicher, TataM is a moat business with a growth rate of 20-30% on a YoY Basis.